intel/llvm/sycl/doc/GetStartedGuide.md

 the repository can be put to in-tree LIT.
 Also the tests for a feature under active development requiring atomic change for tests and product can be put to [sycl/test/on-device](../../sycl/test/on-device) temporarily.
-It is developer responsibility to move the tests to DPC++ E2E test suite once feature is stabilized.
+It is developer responsibility to move the tests to DPC++ E2E test suite or SYCL-CTS once the feature is stabilized.

  - A test which requires full stack including backend runtimes (e.g. OpenCL, Level Zero or CUDA) should be put to DPC++ E2E test suite following